 Microsoft support for RPA in the form of Power Automate UI Flows has recently been released.
 Here I have done a brief post to demonstrate how easy it easy to create and deploy a UI Flow.
-Before I explain the process involved I’m going briefly introduce what RPA and Power Automate UI Flows are all about.
+Before I explain the process involved I’m going to briefly introduce what Robotic Process Automation and Power Automate UI Flows are all about.

 Robotic Process Automation (RPA) is when the mouse clicks and keystrokes carried out by a user to complete a task are replicated by a software process.
 It is typically used to perform time-consuming tasks on legacy platforms where integration is not possible or expensive.
 RPA tools help organisations accelerate their digital transformation projects without having to replace legacy systems or develop expensive integration solutions.

 Power Automate UI Flows supports the automation of both windows applications and web applications and uses different frameworks for both.
 However, in both cases the steps to create an UI Flow are the same.

 To create a UI Flow you record the steps you want the flow to execute, substituting in parameters instead of typing values.
 You can also capture text from the application and return this from your flow.
 Before you can create a UI Flow you need to download the tools required to record and test UI Flows.
 You will be prompted to download the tools the first time you create an attempt to create a UI Flow.

 Power Automate UI Flows supports the automation of both windows applications and web applications and uses different frameworks for both.
 The Web UI Flows utilizes Selenium, a long-established open-source testing framework, to record and run the automated tasks.
 The first step in creating a new UI Flow is to select which type of application you are automating.
 For this example, I have selected a Desktop App as I want to automate the process of adding a ledger credit to my accounts system.

 Before you can records your steps you need define the input parameters you want to pass to your Flow to use for data entry.